 Unlike PHP, the ASPNET language does not require programming.
 This underlying programming language uses C# to offer an opportunity to develop web applications.

-Aside from the library, it provides developers with several development toolkits that make it ideal for creating apps such as dynamic web pages, microservices, and REST APIs.
+Aside from the library, it provides developers with several development toolkits that make it ideal for creating apps such as microservices, REST APIs and asp.net web pages.

 As per the survey of Stack Overflow, the .NET framework has acquired remarkable growth over the years with 34.2% developers.